seatgeek/partition-bundle/README.md

-To specify a custom path that loadjs will use when it generates the URL for the script tag that it appends to the page when encountering a new module to be loaded, you can use the `loadjsPath` option.
+To specify a custom path that loadjs will use when it generates the URL for the script tag that it appends to the page when encountering a new module to be loaded, you can use the `bundlePath` option.

 This option is useful when you want the load path to be different from the output path.
 In the following usage example, suppose that you have used